Acebeam EC65 Flashlight Review

 Officially: 114.5mm (Length)30mm (Head dia.)27mm (Tube dia.)

 This isn’t a small light.
 The Convoy S2+ isn’t a small light (when discussing EDC lights).
 But it’s completely manageable.
 It’s shorter than the Convoy S2+, but of course thicker.
 Very noticeable in the optic, where the triple of the Convoy barely reveals all of the emitters, and the quad of the Acebeam has much more reveal.

 This is a very snug pocket clip.
-It also has a generous mouth, and plenty of shoulder for thicker pockets.
-And although one is not included, the clip allows for reasonable purchase to put a lanyard.
+It also has a generous mouth and plenty of shoulder for thicker pockets.
+And although one is not included, the clip allows for a reasonable purchase to put a lanyard.
 (There is no other place a lanyard could be attached.)

 Finally, there’s the hole in the head, with threads for a tripod mount.
 This is universal 1/4″ threading.

 Acebeam includes the cell intended for this light.
 It’s a 5100mAh 21700 button top.
 It claims (on the label) to be a 20A cell.
 While the light doesn’t use 20A, it does require a high drain cell.
 The spring means it doesn’t have to have a button top, and a protected cell should fit fine (but is unlikely to be able to provide the proper power for Turbo).